The Advisory Board

 Arthur Caugnon – President

-Evgenia Giakoumopoulou is an advisor to the Bureau and the Secretariat of ACCESS after being its Executive Director from April 2015 to October 2016.
+Evgenia Giakoumopoulou is a Co-founder of ACCESS and was its Executive Director from April 2015 to October 2016.
 Evgenia has previously worked with Amnesty International and the International Commission of Jurists on their Europe-oriented advocacy and litigation work.
 In 2013-2014 she served as an Appeals Committee member with the Greek national Asylum Service carrying out refugee status determination.
 She has researched and drafted the Council of Europe handbook on Protecting migrants under the European Convention on Human Rights and the European Social Charter on behalf of Prof. Y. Ktistakis.
 In 2009, she worked with the Criminal Law Division of the Law Reform Department of the Council of Europe.
 In addition she engaged in national human rights movements in France and Greece as an active member of the Hellenic League for Human Rights and SOS Homophobie.
 Evgenia holds a Masters in Criminal Law from Université Panthéon Assas (Paris II) and an LLM in International Law of Human Rights and Criminal Justice from the Netherlands Institute of Human Rights (SIM).
 She is fluent in English, French and Greek, and has basic Russian.

 Zaruhi Shushanyan – Project Coordinator